Prestige Buying guides

 Financing and legal structuring of a high-end acquisition

-Optimization and taxation of luxury real estate
+Optimisation and taxation of luxury real estate

-Specificities for non-resident investors
+Specific considerations for non-resident investors

 Foreign buyers encounter a few additional particularities:

-Key stages of a prestige real estate transaction
+The key stages of a prestige real estate transaction

-Valuation and expertise of an extraordinary property
+Valuation and appraisal of an extraordinary property

-Evaluating an exceptional estate is a complex exercise.
-There is no standard "square meter": the estimation must take into account the total surface area (hectares) and the quality of the building.
-It will rely on:
+Valuing an exceptional estate is a complex exercise.
+There is no standard "square metre": the valuation must take into account the total area (hectares) and the quality of the building.
+The assessment will rely on:

-• Multiple expertise: Expert surveyor for land, heritage architect for buildings, and specialized agencies (chateaux and prestige residences) for comparisons, even if approximate.
+• Multiple expertise: a chartered surveyor for the land, a heritage architect for the buildings, and specialised agencies (châteaux and prestige residences) for comparison, even if only approximate.

-• Confidential market: Unlike ordinary real estate, very rare properties can be estimated via chateau auctions or previous private transfers.
+• Confidential market: unlike ordinary real estate, very rare properties may be valued through château auctions or previous private sales.

 The confidential market: accessing Off-Market sales